-Compressed disc surgery becomes necessary when one or more of the soft, spongy intervertebral discs that cushion the spine have deteriorated.
-This deterioration may allow the vertebrae on the top and bottom of the compressed disc to rub together, pinch nerves, and encourage the formation of painful bone spurs.
-In most instances, symptoms stemming from a compressed disc can be managed through conservative, non-surgical treatment, but should pain persist, surgery may be considered.
+Compressed disc surgery can become necessary when one or more of the rubbery cushions (discs) of the spine have become worn and flattened, causing the disc to expand into the spinal canal.
+This deterioration can allow the vertebra on the top and bottom of the compressed disc to rub together, which can compress a nerve or lead to the development of a bone spur.
+In many cases, the symptoms outlined below, which are caused by a compressed disc, can be managed through conservative therapies.
+However, if the pain persists, surgery may be considered as an option.

-Also known as a herniated, slipped, or prolapsed disc, a compressed disc occurs when the walls of the intervertebral disc weaken and lose their structural integrity.
-As a result, the disc protrudes from its resting place between the vertebrae and may lead to nerve compression and painful symptoms.
-Compressed disc surgery is used to decompress the nerves by removing the source of the irritation.
+A compressed disc occurs when the walls of a spinal disc weaken and lose their structural integrity.
+As a result, the disc protrudes from its normal radius, which may cause nerve compression and painful symptoms.
+The goal of compressed disc surgery is to decompress the nerves by removing the source of irritation.

 Common symptoms of a compressed disc include: